-"Quid pro quo harassment" occurs when submission to or rejection of sexual conduct is used as the basis for employment decisions affecting an employee.
+- 1. "Quid pro quo harassment" occurs when submission to or rejection of sexual conduct is used as the basis for employment decisions affecting an employee.
 29 C.F.R § 1604.11(a)(2).1 29 C.F.R. § 1604.11(a)(3).
 In such circumstances, the employer is vicariously liable for the sexual harassment.
 To be actionable as "quid pro quo" sexual harassment, the employee must show that he or she was subject to a tangible employment action such as:

 - hiring and firing;

 - promotion and failure to promote;

 - demotion;

 - undesirable reassignment;

 - compensation decisions; and

 - work assignment.

-- when the conduct has the purpose or effect of unreasonably interfering with an employee's work performance or creating an intimidating, offensive, or hostile working situation.
+- 2. Sexual Harassment in the form of a "Hostile Work Environment" occurs when the conduct has the purpose or effect of unreasonably interfering with an employee's work performance or creating an intimidating, offensive, or hostile working situation.
 To constitute a hostile work environment, the conduct must be "sufficiently severe or pervasive 'to alter the conditions of [the victim's] employment and create an abusive working environment."
 Vinson, 106 S. Ct. at 2406.
 Thus, one sexual incident, if extremely severe could be enough to show a hostile work environment.
 Conversely, a number of incidental sexual comments over an extended period of time might not be severe or pervasive enough to constitute actionable sexual harassment.

-- Harassment.
-The US Supreme court created a special defense for employers in cases involving supervisor sexual harassment.
+- 3. Employers Have a Two Step Defense In Cases of Supervisor Sexual Harassment.
+The US Supreme court created a special defense for

+employers in cases involving supervisor sexual harassment in cases of hostile work environments.
 See Burlington Industries, Inc. v.
 Ellerth, 118 S. Ct.
 2257 (1998), and Faragher v.
 City of Boca Raton, 118 S. Ct.
 2275 (1998).
 Courts first ask whether the employer exercise reasonable care to prevent and promptly correct any sexually harassing behavior?
 Secondly, a court will ask if the employee unreasonably failed to take advantage of any preventative or corrective opportunities provided by the employer or otherwise avoid harm?
 If the answer to both questions is "yes," then normally there would be no liability for employer.
 If the answer to either question is "no," then the employer is liable for the supervisor's sexual harassment.